 Almost all the functions of a cell are carried out by proteins.
 Enzymes, needed for any biochemical reaction to take place in a cell, are proteins in nature.
 Other functional molecules such as ion channels, transport molecules, hormones, contractile molecules, etc. all are made up of proteins.

 Proteins are made up of hundreds to thousands of amino acids.
-The final shape of protein molecule is determined by the arrangement of amino acids within it.
+The final shape of a protein molecule is determined by the arrangement of amino acids within it.
 On the basis of the final shape of a protein molecule, they are divided into two classes; fibrous proteins and globular proteins.

 In this article, we will read about the structure of globular proteins, their properties as well as functions performed by them.
-We will study various examples of globular proteins with special emphasis on hemoglobin.
+We will study various examples of globular proteins with special emphasis on haemoglobin.
 So, keep reading!

-Globular proteins have tertiary structure as guided by the primary arrangement of amino acids in the polypeptide chains.
+Globular proteins have a tertiary structure as guided by the primary arrangement of amino acids in the polypeptide chains.
 The polypeptide chains in globular proteins are arranged in the form of domains.
 These domains undergo folding to form a globular molecule.

-The amino acids are arranged in such a way that the hydrophobic side chains are buried inside the core of domains while the hydrophilic side chains lie on the surface of molecule.
+The amino acids are arranged in such a way that the hydrophobic side chains are buried inside the core of domains while the hydrophilic side chains lie on the surface of the molecule.

 The structure of domains, chemical interactions stabilizing them, and their folding into globular proteins is described below.

 Domains are the fundamental functional units of globular polypeptides.
 It has been proven that proteins having more than 200 amino acids usually contain two or more domains.
-The folding of polypeptide chain in a domain takes place independently of folding in other domains.
-Therefore, each domain is said to behave as a small globular protein that has its own compact independent structure.
+The folding of a polypeptide chain in a domain takes place independently of folding in other domains.
+Therefore, each domain is said to behave like a small globular protein that has its own compact independent structure.

-Hemoglobin, a globular protein found in blood, consists of 2 domains.
+Haemoglobin, a globular protein found in blood, consists of 2 domains.